Becoming a mirror for Debian CD images

 - Exclude full images:

-Exclude all full CD/DVD image sets for all architectures, but mirror the business-card-sized and net-install .iso images.
+Exclude all full CD/DVD image sets for all architectures, but mirror the net-install .iso images.
 We recommend always to mirror these small images: Relative to their size, they are extremely useful!

 - Exclude full images for non-i386 architectures: